 Listen to as many recordings as possible of the chosen repertoire.
 This reveals the various ways in which the same work can be interpreted, allowing the oboist to consider how he can incorporate the best of all performances into his own playing.
 It also establishes standards for things like tempo, ensuring that the oboist’s rendition of the piece is consistent with what the composer most likely intended.
 Listen to the competition pieces while going over all of the fingerings, pitch, breath control, and embouchure considerations in your head.

-Oboe competition success or failure is sometimes determined the technical aspects of the instrument.
+Oboe competition success or failure is sometimes determined by the technical aspects of the instrument.
 As needed, adjust the oboe for optimal facility.
 Adjustment tools should be kept in the oboe case in case minor adjustments are required due to changes in humidity and temperature in the performance venue.
 Make a lot of reeds and alternate them during rehearsal so you can manipulate the competition piece even if the reeds are different.
 Select a few reeds a few days before the competition on which you can achieve the best control and tone for the works.

 Nerves are a major issue for oboists competing in oboe competitions.
-Although an oboist may not be able to remain completely calm during competition, he can reduce his anxiety performing the competition program in front of several audiences before the competition.
+Although an oboist may not be able to remain completely calm during competition, he can reduce his anxiety by performing the competition program in front of several audiences before the competition.
 This allows the oboist to perform the works under a little more pressure and receive feedback from the audience.

 Playing the oboe is a physically demanding instrument, as the oboist must expend a lot of energy to achieve the right tone and complete passages with proper technique.
 This means that staying in shape is an important part of preparing for oboe competitions.
-Being physically fit, getting plenty of rest, and eating well can help you play better increasing your alertness, stamina, and lung capacity.
+Being physically fit, getting plenty of rest, and eating well can help you play better by increasing your alertness, stamina, and lung capacity.

 Perform a final check of music, reeds, the assigned performance time, and tools like swabs and cigarette paper when you’re ready to compete in oboe competitions.
 Listening to other performers can sometimes increase anxiety and self-doubt, so it’s best to avoid it.
-Don’t worry about what others are playing; it’s too late to make any major repertoire, tone, or technique changes the performance date.
+Don’t worry about what others are playing; it’s too late to make any major repertoire, tone, or technique changes by the performance date.
 Perform a “spot check” of the pieces in the actual room where the performance will take place to get a sense of the acoustics before the competition.